nakul-jain14/College-US-trip-form/README.md

 7. Fill in the required information in the form fields.
 8. Click the "Submit" button to submit the form.
 9. If the submission is successful, a confirmation message will be displayed.

+## Contributing

+We welcome contributions to the project.
+Please submit a pull request with your changes.

+## Authors

+- Nakul Jain - Initial work